jingqi-wu/jingqi-wu.github.io/_publications/2023-10-27-paper-title-number-1.md

 permalink: /publication/2023-10-27-paper-title-number-1
 excerpt: ''
 date: 2023-10-27
-venue: 'Journal 1'
+venue: 'October 27'
 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'https://dl.acm.org/doi/10.1145/3581783.3611878'
-citation: 'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
-1(1).'
 ---

 ⚫ Developed a video player program that can play multiple videos in multiple windows, allowing users to actively switch the main window for video playback.
-Additionally, this program could be able to capture the timeline of when users switch video windows and save the relevant data locally.
+Additionally, this program could be able to capture the timeline of when users switch video windows and save the relevant data locally.\n
 ⚫ Organized the obtained data and used it for training a model that can learn from different users' data.
-This will enable the model to generate edited videos based on the characteristics of different users.
+This will enable the model to generate edited videos based on the characteristics of different users.\n
 ⚫ Connected the video player's input source to the cameras in school classrooms via IP addresses.
-The program can automatically edit the lecture video by switching camera angles in the classroom.
+The program can automatically edit the lecture video by switching camera angles in the classroom.\n